anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ![](/assets/nn3.png)

-We need a different parameter for each edge now, and for non-input layers we will need biases for each node.
+We need a different parameter for each edge now, and for non-input layers, we will need biases for each node.
 These nodes at the non-input layers are called *neurons*.
 We can have as many neurons and layers in neural networks.
-In the last architecture image, there are 6 neurons in the first hidden layer, and 4 neurons in the second hidden layer.
+In the last architecture image, there are 6 neurons in the first hidden layer and 4 neurons in the second hidden layer.
 An important part here is that we need to use the activation functions after every layer.

 The reason we need this is that if we don't do that, extra layers will lose all the benefits they add.
 Because without non-linear functions it's all multiplying and adding.
-Even if you have 1000 layers, without non-linearity they will be able to replicated by a single layer.
-If you take any number and multiply it with thousands of numbers and add thousands of numbers, same result can be achieved by multiplying it with a single number and adding a single
+Even if you have 1000 layers, without non-linearity they all can be simplified to a single layer.
+If you take any number and multiply it with thousands of numbers and add thousands of numbers, the same result can be achieved by multiplying it with a single number and adding a single
 number:

 $$ (((xa + b)c + d)e + f) = xg + h $$